SillyTavern/SillyTavern-Docs/Extras/extensions/TTS.md

 # TTS

-SillyTavern has a wdie range of TTS options.
+SillyTavern has a wide range of TTS options.
 This page explains the setup and use.

 ### What is it?